jonathan-poole/qs-admin-guide/docs/asset_management/data_connections/remove_unused_data_connections.md

 ### Scripts to Manage Unused Data Connections

 **It is highly recommended to delete data connections manually, after validating with their respective owners.
 Please refer to the _Suggestions_ section above.
-The scripts below show how data connections can be backed up and programmatically tagged.
-The tagging allows them to be essentially _disabled_ using security rules before the data connections are removed.**
+The scripts below show how data connections can be backed up and programmatically flagged.
+The flagging (adding of a custom property value) allows for the administrator to temporarily "quarantine" the connections pre-removal.**

 #### Script to Backup All Data Connections